 - One of the first priorities for the ED Data Governance Board (DGB) in FY21 was to assess the current state of data maturity at ED.
 In early 2020, OCDO held “discovery” meetings with stakeholders from each ED office to capture information about successes and challenges in the current data landscape.
 This activity yielded over 300 data challenges and 200 data successes that provided a wealth of information to inform future data governance priorities.
 The DGB used the understanding gained of the ED data landscape during the discovery phase to develop a Data Maturity Assessment (DMA) for each office and the overall enterprise focusing on data and related data infrastructure in line with requirements in the Federal Data Strategy 2020 Action Plan.
 Data maturity is a metric that will be measured and reported as part of ED’s Annual Performance Plan.
 Several of these activities have been supported by ED’s investment in a Data Governance Board and Data Governance Infrastructure (DGBDGI) contract.

 - ED has also made concerted efforts to improve the availability and use of its data with the release of the revised College Scorecard that links data from NCES, the Office of Federal Student Aid, and the Internal Revenue Service.
-With recent updates in Q1 of FY21, the College Scorecard team improved the functionality of the tool to allow users to find, compare, and contrast different fields of study more easily, access expanded data on the typical earnings of graduates two years post-graduation, view median parent PLUS loan debt at specific institutions, and learn about the typical amount of federal loan debt for students who transfer.
+Through a series of recent updates, the College Scorecard team has improved the functionality of the tool to allow users to find, compare, and contrast different fields of study more easily, access expanded data on the typical earnings of graduates two years post-graduation, view median parent PLUS loan debt at specific institutions, and learn about the typical amount of federal loan debt for students who transfer.
 OCDO facilitated reconsideration of IRS risk assumptions to enhance data coverage and utility while still protecting privacy.
 The Scorecard enhancement discloses for prospective students how well borrowers from institutions are meeting their federal student loan repayment obligations, as well as how borrower cohorts are faring at certain intervals in the repayment process.

 - IES continues to make available all data collected as part of its administrative data collections, sample surveys, and evaluation work.
 Its support of the Common Education Data Standards (CEDS) Initiative has helped to develop a common vocabulary, data model, and tool set for P-20 education data.
 The CEDS Open Source Community is active, providing a way for users to contribute to the standards development process.